How did I get here?

 The emphasis was on Teppo-Shibari, Hojo-Hishi-Nawa, Futomomo-zuri, Sakasa zuri, Aomuke zuri and progressive suspensions techniques.

-Author’s Note: I’ve assisted both Professional Workshops by suggestion of Mr. Osada Steve.
+Author’s Note: I’ve assisted both Professional Workshops by suggestion of Osada Steve Sensei.